Back to School: Heads Up on Head Lice

 Upon their child’s diagnosis of head lice — usually at school or the pediatrician’s office — many parents head to the drugstore to buy an over-the-counter remedy, some of which contain pesticide; others contain dimethicone, a silicone-based product that smothers the lice and prevents them from managing water.

-But they have other choices like professional lice removal services.
+But they have other choices.

 Marnie Murray co-owns Naughty Nits in Pittsford, a national company which operates locations in Western and Central New York as well.